wprender/cloudbreak-docs/docs/azure_pre_prov.md

 ## Azure access setup

-If you do not have an Active directory user then you have to configure it before deploying a cluster with Cloudbreak.
+If you do not have an **Active Directory** user then you have to configure it before deploying a cluster with Cloudbreak.

 1. Go to `manage.windowsazure.com` > `Active Directory`
 ![](/images/azure1.png)